vuejs/docs/src/guide/components/registration.md

 ## Global Registration {#global-registration}

-We can make components available globally in the current [Vue application](/guide/essentials/application) using the `app.component()` method:
+We can make components available globally in the current [Vue application](/guide/essentials/application) using the `.component()` method:

 ```js
 import { createApp } from 'vue'